Robust Forecasting using Predictive Generalized Synchronization in Reservoir Computing: PGS in Reservoir Computing

-GS provides us with a test of whether a particular reservoir---with choice of architecture, dynamics and hyperparameters---has the capability to learn the dynamics implied by the data.
-Following the previous section, {\bf without training}, one can simply evolve $\F_r(\r(t), \u(t))$ with the input $\u(t)$ present for two different initial conditions, and then test if GS occurs.
-If GS {\bf does not occur} between the reservoir and the data then the reservoir is almost certainly untrainable and the choice of hyperparameters needs to be changed---see Fig.(\ref{xlor63tores}).
+PGS provides us with a test of whether a particular reservoir, with a specific choice of architecture, nodal dynamics and hyperparameters, has the capability to learn the dynamics presented by the data.
+As described in the previous section, {\bf without training} one can simply evolve $\dot{\r}(t) = \F_r(\r(t), \u(t),\btheta)$ with the input $\u(t)$ present for two different initial conditions, and then test to see if PGS occurs.
+If PGS {\bf does not occur} between the reservoir and the data, then our forecasting results will be unwelcome, and a more suitable choice of hyperparameters should be sought.

+In Fig.(\ref{xlor63tores}) we display the predictive consequences of a set of $\btheta$ that admits PGS, ${\bf Top Panel}$, and after that the predictive consequences of a set of $\btheta$ that does not admit PGS, ${\bf Bottom Panel}$.
+This Figure comes from a $\tanh$ reservoir driven by data coming from solving the Lorenz63~\cite{lor63} equations.

+Establishing regions of $\btheta$ for PGS can greatly reduce the number of RCs with different hyperparameters that must be trained and tested in a grid search over $\btheta$ or other identification technique.